jmrocha/ghopper/readme.md

 ARMv8 64-bit architecture.

 ## Packages
-There are three packages `strategies`, `optimizer`, and `analysis`.
-The `strategies` package implements the strategies to choose sequences of phases to be executed against benchmarks.
-The `optimizer` package applies sequences of phases to a benchmark suite and generates metrics data.
-The `analysis` package
-- `strategies`
-- `optimizer`
-- `analysis`

 1. **Compiler Phase-Ordering Strategies**
 The package `strategies` implements strategies that utilize iterative compilation to address the compiler phase ordering problem.